Biosecurity

 £1.4 million

-annual budget for the Biological Weapon Convention Implementation Support Unit
+Annual budget for the Biological Weapon Convention Implementation Support Unit

 Our future plans